kraychyk/creating-websites/README.md

-here is a template with which you can start learning how to create websites) this template was created for a furniture web store
+here is a template with which you can start learning how to create websites) this template was created for a furniture web store this template is for working with the django library in python

 (the Russian language is used there)